 When you find out it’s gone, it’s easy to go into panic mode.
 If someone steals your wallet, they have a goldmine on their hands.
 After all, private data makes big money these days.

 Someone could even use the information in your wallet to steal your identity.
 Tap or click here to find out how a stranger could steal your government benefits with just your name and a few bucks.
 Even worse, someone could commit crimes in your name that can stain your record for decades.

 To keep your wallet safe, slip a Bluetooth tracker into one of the pockets.
-They’re slim, thin and light, so they won’t add any bulk or weight.
-Plus, it’ll give you some much-needed peace of mind when disaster strikes!
+They’re slim, thin and light so they won’t add any bulk or weight.
+Plus, it’ll give you much-needed peace of mind when disaster strikes!